BILLGLENN/ARDUINO_ST950xx-EEPROM_CLONING/README.md

  *
  * https://github.com/rm5248/m95-eeprom-arduino/commits?author=rm5248
  *
- * and help with GitHub to complete a personal project that directly "CLONEs" an known-good eeprom's
- * contents.
-Adding to his work (and that of others to whom he gives credit for helping him),
- * I expanded Robert's Arduino-based EEPROM Reader/Writer to include connections to a second EEPROM.
- * The purpose of my circuitry was to enable 'CLONING' the content of the original EEPROM's data.
+   Adding to his work (and that of others to whom he gives credit for helping him), I expanded Robert's Arduino-based EEPROM Reader/Writer to include connections to a second EEPROM.
+The purpose of my circuitry was to enable 'CLONING' the content of the original EEPROM's data.
  * This CLONE was to be an address-to-address / data-to-data copy (CLONE) of the "MASTER" ST95040 EEPROM.
  * Once the CLONING code has run, supplemental routines are included to VERIFY byte-for-byte data match.
  * Any data mismatch between the MASTER and CLONE is flagged and displayed during the verification